 With the rise of every new, digital communication channel, there’s always certain misconceptions or hearsay spread around with it – and I can’t + Read More

-So once you’ve taken the plunge and introduced Live Chat software, it’s natural that you’ll want to make the most of your new customer service capabilities.
-Here are some best-practice tips for helping to get extra value from your live chat system and increase the number of satisfied customers through this channel.
+So once you’ve taken the plunge and introduced live chat software, it’s natural that you’ll want to make the most of your new customer service capabilities.
+Here are some best-practice tips for helping to get extra value from your live chat platform and increase the number of satisfied customers through this channel.

-If you were a bricks and mortar store, would you ignore all of the customers walking through your door?
+If you were a brick and mortar store, would you ignore all of the customers walking through your door?
 Of course not – you’d greet them warmly and ask what help they needed.

 Proactive chat capability allows you to bring online the widely-recognized best practices of greeting your customer, and extending an offer of help, from the moment they land on your website.

 You can use in-software capability to invite customers into a chat interaction, welcoming them to engage with you and giving them the opportunity to discuss your product or service.